vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-dev-components.md

 ```

-The settings in `ClientRegistration` contain the redirectURL pointing to a page in the end-user application to be redirected to after successful authentication.
+The settings in `ClientRegistration` contain the redirectURL pointing to a page in the end-user application to be redirected to after the successful authentication.
 The settings here also reference the AuthServer by its pod’s labels on behalf of the end-user application.
-For more information, see [Tanzu Application Platform AppSSO](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/app-sso-about.html).
+For more information, see [Tanzu Application Platform AppSSO](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/app-sso-about.html).

 ## API Auto Registration

-API Auto Registration automates the registration of API specifications defined in a workload’s configuration and makes them accessible in the Tanzu Application Platform GUI without additional steps.
-An automated workflow, using a supply chain, leverages API Auto Registration to create and manage a Kubernetes Custom Resource (CR) of kind [APIDescriptor](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/api-auto-registration-key-concepts.html).
-It automatically generates and provides API specifications in OpenAPI, AsyncAPI, GraphQL, or gRPC API formats to the Tanzu Application GUI [API Documentation plugin](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/tap-gui-plugins-api-docs.html).
+The API Auto Registration automates the registration of API specifications defined in a workload’s configuration, and makes them accessible in the Tanzu Application Platform GUI without additional steps.
+An automated workflow, using a supply chain, leverages API Auto Registration to create and manage a Kubernetes Custom Resource (CR) of kind [APIDescriptor](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/api-auto-registration-key-concepts.html).
+It automatically generates and provides API specifications in OpenAPI, AsyncAPI, GraphQL, or gRPC API formats to the Tanzu Application GUI [API Documentation plugin](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/tap-gui-plugins-api-docs.html).

 ### Tanzu Application Platform GUI Automated Workflow